DanialArab/tmux/README.md

 # tmux short keys

+Tmux helps me have multiple terminals at the same time, each is called a pane.

 |**Index**|**Short key** | **function**|
 | -- | --|  -- |
 |1 | ctrl + b + %| half the terminal vertically  |